middleclicker/Snow-Rider-AI/README.md

   5. Done!

 Note: Might have to change some coordinates and stuff if your monitor isnt 1080p or your browser settings are different than mine, so please just check the code

+Edit: Its broken, if anyone wants to look through it and find the bug please dm me on discord middleclicker#9990

+Error: `ValueError: Input 0 of layer "sequential" is incompatible with the layer: expected shape=(None, 200, 31, 1), found shape=(32, 31, 200)`